 Britain Stole This Image Statue of Buddha

 Yes, you read it right!
 Britain stole this image statue of Buddha (the Nan oo Royal Palace Bronze Image).
 And not just that.
 They also stole the King’s Throne.
-The Gilded Bronze Image of Buddha and the throne were on display at the Albert and Victoria Museum in London for many, many years.
+The Gilded Bronze Image of Buddha and the throne were displayed at the Albert and Victoria Museum in London for many years.
 After 66 years in a strange land, the British government finally returned these precious pieces of history.

 When you enter the Botahtaung Pagoda, you will find these stolen/returned historical pieces on your right.
 They’re well-enshrined in a separate building connected through a covered walkway.